 - .1 Unless the Contract provides otherwise, the Contractor must submit Contractor's Documents to the Principal at least 21 days before the date the Contractor proposes to use them for procurement, manufacture, fabrication or construction.
 Contractor's Documents must be submitted progressively with sufficient detail to demonstrate what is proposed.
 The number of copies must be as stated in Contract Information item 28. - .2 The Principal need not respond to the Contractor about the Contractor's Documents. - .3 If the Principal objects to the Contractor's Documents, the Contractor must take the objections into account and discuss them with the Principal.
-The Contractor must correct any Fault, error or omission in the Contractor's Documents. - .4 Nothing the Principal does or omits to do in connection with the Contractor's Documents makes the Principal responsible for the Contractor's Documents, or prevents the Principal from relying on or enforcing any right under the Contract or otherwise.
+The Contractor must correct any Fault, error or omission in the Contractor's Documents. - .4 If, after submitting the Contractor's Documents, the Contractor considers a change is required to its design or design development, not including a correction as per clause 40.3, it must resubmit the relevant Contractor's Documents and clauses 40.1 to 40.3 apply.
+If the Contractor cannot comply with the 21 day (review) period for the proposed changes, it must comply with the other requirements of clause 40.1 and promptly notify the Principal with reasons for the non-compliance and follow the Principal's instructions. - .5 Nothing the Principal does or omits to do in connection with the Contractor's Documents makes the Principal responsible for the Contractor's Documents, or prevents the Principal from relying on or enforcing any right under the Contract or otherwise.